Two women pinned in vehicle after collision in Butler County

 BUTLER COUNTY, Kan.
-(KSNW) – Butler County Dispatch has confirmed two women are pinned inside a vehicle near Rose Hill.
+(KSNW) – Butler County Dispatch has confirmed two women are pinned inside a vehicle east of Rose Hill.

 It occurred just after 4 p.m.
 Saturday.
 Emergency crews on scene are attempting to safely remove the two females pinned inside the vehicle after it hit a tree east of SW 170th.